CloudLabsAI-Azure/AVW-SAP-on-Azure/Sap-on-AzureV2/Implementors/03-configure-dataflow.md

     ![](media/ex3-publishcomplete.png)

-### Task 2: Create a Linked Service to the SAP System
+### Task 2: Create a Linked Service and Integration dataset to the SAP System

 1. From the left-menu of Synapse Studio, click on **Manage** to create linked service.